mevdschee/php-crud-api/README.md

 ## Sending NULL

-When using the POST method (x-www-form-urlencoded, see rfc1738) a database NULL value can be set using the "__is_null" suffix:
+When using the POST method (x-www-form-urlencoded, see rfc1738) a database NULL value can be set using a parameter with the "__is_null" suffix:

 ```
 PUT http://localhost/api.php/categories/2
-name=Internet&icon__is_null
+name=Internet&icon__is_null=1
 ```

 When sending JSON data, then sending a NULL value for a nullable database field is easier as you can use the JSON "null" value (without quotes).